ziwuyolanda/ziwuyolanda.github.io/_pages/cv.md

 Research Projects
 ======
-* Predicting microRNA-disease associations from exosome-coated microRNA(Leader), 2023.7-present
+* __Predicting microRNA-disease associations from exosome-coated microRNA(Leader)__, 2023.7-present
-  * Description: The project aims to dsicover disease-associated miRNA more precisely by combining exosome-miRNA related data through heterogeneous graph network
+  * _**Description**_: The project aims to dsicover disease-associated miRNA more precisely by combining exosome-miRNA related data through heterogeneous graph network

-* OdinDTA–A model for predicting drug–target binding affinity(Leader), 2023.3-2023.7
+* __OdinDTA–A model for predicting drug–target binding affinity(Leader)__, 2023.3-2023.7
-  * Description:The project aims to enhance the accuracy, interpretability, and generalization capability of drug-target affinity prediction tasks by employing a model that combines mutual attention mechanisms and pre-training tasks.
+  * _**Description**_:The project aims to enhance the accuracy, interpretability, and generalization capability of drug-target affinity prediction tasks by employing a model that combines mutual attention mechanisms and pre-training tasks.
-  * Contribution:\
+  * _**Contribution**_:\
-    1.Through the mutual attention mechanism with shared weights, we address the issue of insufficient simulation of complex interactions between drugs and targets and provide the model with good interpretability.\
+    * Through the mutual attention mechanism with shared weights, we address the issue of insufficient simulation of complex interactions between drugs and targets and provide the model with good interpretability.\
-    2.We apply pre-trained protein models to learn from a large amount of unlabeled protein data, thereby resolving the issue of insufficient richness in the protein features.\
+    * We apply pre-trained protein models to learn from a large amount of unlabeled protein data, thereby resolving the issue of insufficient richness in the protein features.\
-    3.Generalized Aggregation Graph Networ (GEN) is used to extract deeper topological structural information
+    * Generalized Aggregation Graph Networ (GEN) is used to extract deeper topological structural information

-* Radiation resistance with AR degradation(Member), 2022.12-present\
+* __Radiation resistance with AR degradation(Member)__, 2022.12-present\
 _Research project led by Prof.Deng in Shanghai Jiao Tong University_\
 _*Founded by The National Natural Science Foundation of China_
-  * Description: The project aims to explore the mechanism through which radiotherapy and Androgen Receptor (AR) degradation synergistically promote the stem-like CD8 positive T cells, as well as to develop innovative drugs.
+  * _**Description**_: The project aims to explore the mechanism through which radiotherapy and Androgen Receptor (AR) degradation synergistically promote the stem-like CD8 positive T cells, as well as to develop innovative drugs.
-  * Contribution:Literature review, data processing, construction of protein expression systems, conducting flow cytometry analysis experiments, Western Blot experiments, qPCR experiments, cell experiments, animal experiments, etc.
+  * _**Contribution**_:Literature review, data processing, construction of protein expression systems, conducting flow cytometry analysis experiments, Western Blot experiments, qPCR experiments, cell experiments, animal experiments, etc.

-* Undergraduate Thesis–Flavonoid FV-429 inhibits metastasis in human prostate cancer, 2020.11-2021.5\
+* __Undergraduate Thesis–Flavonoid FV-429 inhibits metastasis in human prostate cancer__, 2020.11-2021.5\
 _Research project led by Prof.Guo in China Pharmaceutical University_
-  * Description: The aim of this study is to investigate the role of the glycolysis mechanism in the inhibition of human prostate cancer cell metastasis by the flavonoid derivative FV-429 derived from wogonin, and provide a theoretical basis for new drug development.
+  * _**Description**_: The aim of this study is to investigate the role of the glycolysis mechanism in the inhibition of human prostate cancer cell metastasis by the flavonoid derivative FV-429 derived from wogonin, and provide a theoretical basis for new drug development.
-  * Contribution: Literature review, data processing, article writting, construction of drug-resistant cell lines, conducting Western Blot experiments, qPCR experiments, Transwell assays, cell experiments, animal experiments, etc.
+  * _**Contribution**_:

 * 5-FU resistance mediated by FOS gene and its mechanism(Leader), 2019.2-2020.12\
 _Research project assisted by Prof.Zhao in China Pharmaceutical University_\